 Trucking firms of all sizes are seeking qualified drivers, due to turnover and an increasing demand for freight services in response to the coronavirus pandemic.
 Without enough drivers, the industry cannot meet their customers' existing demand for freight, let alone pursue growth opportunities.
 A driver shortage also increases the potential for cargo losses.
 I discussed some of these issues relating to motor truck cargo in an earlier blog post.

 Research and experience show that women drivers can make a difference, but the trucking industry still has struggled to recruit and retain women.
-According to a survey by FreightWaves, and data from American Trucking Associations, in 2019 women represented 10.2% of the nation's 3.5 million over-the-road truck drivers.
+According to a survey by FreightWaves, and data from Women in Trucking Association Inc. ,in 2019 women represented 10.2% of the nation's 3.5 million over-the-road truck drivers.
 In 2000, they accounted for 4.5%.
 That is certainly progress, but even at that rate, it will take almost 100 years to reach a level where 50% of truck drivers are women.
 The trucking business must ramp up its efforts to bring more women into it.

 In addition to reducing the talent shortage, recruiting more women into commercial truck driving can help firms reduce risks and increase safety.
-According to the National Transportation Institute, women drivers tend to take fewer risks on the road, have fewer accidents, work more efficiently, choose motor carriers more carefully and stay on the job longer than men.
+According to the Women in Trucking Association Inc., women drivers tend to take fewer risks on the road, have fewer accidents, work more efficiently, choose motor carriers more carefully and stay on the job longer than men.

 What trucking firms can do